Why Adults Might Need the Whooping Cough Vaccine Again

 Because most deaths occur in children who are too young to be protected by getting their own whooping cough vaccines, the American College of Obstetricians and Gynecologists, the American College of Nurse-Midwives, the American Academy of Pediatrics and the American Academy of Family Physicians all support the recommendation of vaccinating against pertussis while pregnant.

 Helping Kids Be Their Healthiest Selves.
 Find an Ochsner pediatrician near you.

 Given to pregnant women, the Tdap vaccination can protect newborn babies against whooping cough.
 The CDC recommends women get the Tdap vaccination during each pregnancy at 27 through 36 weeks, preferably in the earlier part of that period, to provide critical short-term protection to babies when they are most at risk for this life-threatening illness.
 This timing leads to the most transfer of protective antibodies from mothers to their babies.

-The study also reported that, in addition to being 78% effective at preventing whooping cough, the Tdap vaccination during the third trimester was 90% effective at preventing serious cases of whooping cough that require hospitalization.
+The CDC reports that receiving the Tdap vaccination during the third trimester of pregnancy prevented more than three out of four (78%) cases of whooping cough in babies younger than two months.
+In addition to being 78% effective at preventing whooping cough, the Tdap vaccination during the third trimester was 90% effective at preventing serious cases of whooping cough that require hospitalization.